kim3-sudo/nhlskaters/challenge/challenge.md

 - Participants will be given data in `.csv` form and `.rda` form.
 Both forms are identical.
 - Allowed platforms for coding are R (using RStudio) or Python (in a Jupyter Notebook, including Google Colab).
 - The competition will be hosted asynchronously, and your final solution should be provided as a single annotated file uploaded to the specified submission link.
 We recommend using R Markdown for R developers (might we suggest submitting an Rmd file) or using Jupyter Notebooks for Python developers (might we suggest submitting an IPYNB file).
 Click [here](https://docs.google.com/forms/d/e/1FAIpQLSduM6TRbxYDQOGe29LVBHCYPcOlIgpSx_gZ7ph4lX_DO0F2bQ/viewform?usp=sf_link) to make your final submission.
+- If you choose to submit a R Markdown file, your file should be of the `Rmd` extension.
+Do not submit a compiled PDF or HTML file.
+It will be compiled on the judge's machine.
+Your file output must be a PDF or HTML file.
+If it is neither, it will be changed to PDF.
+If your file does not knit properly when compiled as a PDF, it will be changed to HTML.
+If it still does not knit properly, your submission will be disqualified.
+- If you choose to submit a Jupyter Notebook, it will be run in untrusted mode.
+This means that you should use the `requests` or `pandas` library to get the data using the CSV, rather than reading the file from your local filesystem.
 - All submissions must be made by 12:00 PM EST on March 22, 2022.
 - Participants are expected to do exploratory data analysis on the data, but beyond this, there are no expectations to the depth or breadth of analysis.
+We'd love to see all sorts of analyses, all the way from one-way Z-tests to machine learning.
 - Plagiarism of any form will lead to immediate disqualification.

 ## What should I include?

+- Your name and anyone else on your team
+- That this is for the 2022 K-SAS Sports Analytics Competition
 - Any exploratory data analysis code that you ran
 - Any analysis code that you ran, including:
   - Hypotheses